microsoft/azure_arc/azure_arc_servers_jumpstart/docs/onboard_server_linux.md

 ![](../img/onboard_server_linux/02.png)

 * Copy the script to the designated server using your preferred tool of choice (or copy/paste the script to a new file inside the server).
-Below example shows copy the script from MacOS to the server using SCP.
+Below example shows copy the script from macOS to the server using SCP.

 ![](../img/onboard_server_linux/03.png)